Capacity Approximations for Insertion Channels with Small Insertion Probabilities

 The proof consists of the following steps.
 First, we fix the channel input $x^n$ and any possible output $\hat{y}(x^n)$.
 Then, we estimate (the $\log$ of) the number of possible realizations of $\hat{A}^n$ and $\hat{B}^n$ that might lead to the input/output pair $(x^n,\hat{y})$ given the marker position vector $\hat k$.
 The final step is to take the expectation over $(x^n,\hat{y},\hat k)$.

 Proceeding from left to right, and using the constraints on both $\hat{\mathbb A}^n$ and $\hat{\mathbb B}^n$, one can map each run of $\hat y$ to a run of $x^n$ given the marker vector $\hat k$.
-To simplify the exposition, let us focus on the $r$-th run of $x^n$ which consists of `0's. $l_r$ denotes the length of this run (without the extended bits).
+To simplify the exposition, let us focus on the $r$-th run of $x^n$ which consists of `0's. $l_r$ denotes the length of this run.

 ${{\wedge}}$ denotes the possible positions for insertions inside the run, and ${{\Vert}}$ denotes the marker positions for the edge of the run.
 Clearly, there are $l_r$ possible positions for insertions.
-Note that, since we use $\hat{\mathbb A}^n$ and $\hat{\mathbb B}^n$, there is at most a single insertion over each extended run.
+Note that, since we use $\hat{\mathbb A}^n$ and $\hat{\mathbb B}^n$, there is at most a single insertion over each run.

 For this example, there are three cases: \begin{enumerate} \item \textbf{No insertion: } Since there is no insertion, there is a one-to-one mapping between the run of $x^n$ and $\hat{y}$.
 Hence, there is no ambiguity and no contribution to $H(\hat A^n,\hat B^n|x^n, \hat y,\hat k)$. \item \textbf{Insert bit `0':} There are $l_r$ possible locations (each of them being equally likely) for insertion in $\hat A$ given the marker vector $\hat K$.